denten-books/plain-text/2-device.md

 this way the *idea* of citizen reporters, to take a Soviet example that he uses, has the potential to democratize journalism.
 But, as long as the production of newspapers is outside of the writer's immediate control, citizen journalism is bound to remain, *in practice*, "an article of consumption."
-Forces of capital ultimately transform the potential for any meaningful political struggle brought about by the new narrative technique into mere comfortable contemplation, a technically perfect object of enjoyment [@benjamin_author_1983].
+In capitalist societies forces of capital ultimately transform the potential for any meaningful political struggle brought about by the new narrative technique into mere comfortable contemplation, a technically perfect object of enjoyment [@benjamin_author_1983].

 It seems not possible then for poetic form to evolve without the corresponding